-Made for the modern woman inspired by London style, we make jewelry that is delicate but not girly, tiny but tough!
+Made for the modern woman inspired by London style, we make jewellery that is delicate but not girly, tiny but tough!
 We aim to give high-end quality without the high-end mark-ups.

-We hand make all the jewelry in my London home workshop supported by local specialists in Hatton garden.
+We hand make all the jewellery in my London home workshop supported by local specialists in Hatton garden.
 I’m really proud to be able to keep things local.

 By producing mostly made to order and not keeping excess stock, we can ensure minimal waste.
 We source our gemstones from trusted suppliers and have close relationships with the independent specialists who help us create our pieces.